alexcnsf/MasteryCards/README.md

 **STEP 2: Input file path**

-In response to this you can type in the name or path to the file in your directory and press enter.
+In response to this you can type in name of your file in your directory and press enter.
 This will then prompt something like this:
 ```
 Enter the PDF file name (with extension): text1.pdf
 Processing chunk 1 of 220...